Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations

-\paragraph{Efficient Sampling with CRoZe.} The efficiency of our proxy lies in its ability to evaluate neural architectures without iteratively training the models with those architectures.
-As a result, the majority of the search time is dedicated to the sampling of candidate architectures.
+The efficiency of our proxy lies in its ability to evaluate neural architectures without iteratively training the models with those architectures.
+As a result, the majority of the search time is dedicated to sampling the candidate architectures.
 To thoroughly explore the sampling costs involved in using our proxy to identify good neural architectures, we conduct experiments in the NAS-Bench-201 search space with two representative sampling-based search algorithms: random search (RAND) and evolutionary search (AE).

 Our experiments show that CRoZe can rapidly identify an architecture with 91.5\% clean accuracy and 50\% robust accuracy against FGSM attacks, even at the initial stages of the search.
 By leveraging the initial pool of architectures with high proxy values obtained from CRoZe (RAND+warmup and AE+warmup), our proxy effectively reduces the sampling costs and rapidly identifies high-performing architectures for clean inputs (Figure~\ref{fig:warmup_clean}).
 Moreover, by focusing sampling around the architecture with the highest proxy values of CRoZe (AE+warmup+move), we can search for architecture with even better robust performance using a less number of sampled models ($<50$) (Figure~\ref{fig:warmup_adv}).
 Overall, our results highlight the effectiveness of CRoZe in searching for high-performing neural architectures against both clean and perturbed inputs in the NAS-Bench-201 search space.